vtexdocs/help-center-content/docs/known-issues/en/the-order-management-filter-does-not-find-results-for-criteria-that-have-double-spaces-in-the-name.md

 ---
-title: The order management filter does not find results for criteria that have double spaces in the name
+title: 'The order management filter does not find results for criteria that have double spaces in the name'
 id: 3Z8bOmWhsdFbMX5pMp8wZU
 status: PUBLISHED
 createdAt: 2022-04-29T20:57:35.619Z